 Haven’t our schools just been so brilliant since the dreaded ‘Rona turned up to turn our lives upside down?
 I’ve marveled at how the teachers have turned their hands to online learning, trying to keep their young housebound charges engaged and inspired.
 The only problem in our house is that the tasks they send out, which might take an hour in school, with the teacher on hand to lead discussions etc, are rattled off on an ipad here quicker than you can say “Mam can I go on me Xbox?”!

 Last week the Mum-guilt got me so bad and I decided to research some toys that might have an educational slant that would challenge his brain without him even realising.
-If you also have kids who might be spending way too much time on a screen or without meaningful activity; check out my top Amazon tips for toys which can be played with largely independently, meaning you might stand a cat-in-hell’s chance of getting some work done!
+If you also have kids who might be spending way too much time on a screen or without meaningful activity; check out my top Amazon tips for independent play toys, meaning you might stand a cat-in-hell’s chance of getting some peace and quiet!